 if necessary, have their request for access determined through arbitration by the Australian Competition and Consumer Commission (ACCC).

 A party wanting access to a particular service may apply to the Council to have the service 'declared'.
 The Council considers the application before forwarding a recommendation to the designated Minister, who decides whether to declare the service.
 The Minister's decision may be appealed to the Australian Competition Tribunal.
-The Council cannot recommend that a service be declared unless it is affirmatively satisfied that all of the five criteria in section 44G(2) of the Competition and Consumer Act 2010 (Cth) are met.
+The Council cannot recommend that a service be declared unless it is affirmatively satisfied that all of the four criteria in section 44CA of the Competition and Consumer Act 2010 (Cth) are met.

 The Council must also consider whether it would be economical for anyone to develop another facility that could provide part of the service and the duration of a declaration.